Adityabhaumik/Adityabhaumik/README.md

 ### Sup! 🤟

-- 🔭 I’m currently working on beUs-eCommerce
+- 🔭 I’m currently working as an Intern at Footprint
 - 🌱 I’m currently learning Node.js , Flutter
 - 💬 Talk to me about  Software ,Processor,Gpu's, CSGO
 - 📫 How to reach me: Email:-adi123bhaumik@gmail.com